zaphpa/zaphpa/index.md

 RewriteRule ^ /your_www_root/api.php [NC,NS,L]
 </pre>

+Please note that this configuration is for a httpd.conf, if you are putting it into an .htaccess file, you may want to remove the leading %{DOCUMENT_ROOT} in the corresponding RewriteConds.

 ## Instantiating And Configuring A Router

 For a very simple case of getting specific user object, the code of api.php would look something like: